 DISCLAIMER: You will find information that is put in by our organizers to create a well-rounded collection of resources.
 Not every text you see is necessarily indicative of a view/value that our organization holds.
 For example, if you see a text about eco-fascism, this does not imply that we condone eco-fascism at all.

 USING THE DRIVE is pretty intuitive.
 We are constantly updating it, but it is primarily organized by main topic (ex.
-Indigenous Issues, Communist Theory) and within that, there are folders for each type of media (ex.
+Indigenous Issues, Racial Justice Issues) and within that, there are folders for each type of media (ex.
 Documentary, PDF).
 The drive will always be on view-only, but if it isn’t, please be respectful and don’t delete/edit any content.

 QUESTIONS about our drive can be directed to us via social media or email.
 If you believe a resource is flawed, let us know!
 We’re always working to improve and will accept the feedback.
 If you have a content-related question (ex.
-“I don’t understand Marx’s labor theory of value”), you’d best be served by a Google search, contacting an expert, or reaching out to us.
+“I don't understand carbon taxes"), you’d best be served by a Google search, contacting an expert, or reaching out to us.
 Though we don’t have all the answers, lots of our organizers are very knowledgeable and may be able to help